-The scale of the COVID-19 pandemic has introduced unprecedented challenges to everyone across the globe.
-As a donor program, the Science Care Team has witnessed the devastating impact to our donors, their loved ones, our employees, our families, our healthcare professionals, and our communities firsthand.
-Our sincere condolences and thoughts are with the victims and loved ones of all that have been affected.
+The scale of the COVID-19 pandemic has introduced unprecedented challenges across the globe.
+As a donor program, the Science Care Team has witnessed the devastating impact to our donors, their loved ones, our employees, our families, our healthcare professionals, and our communities.
+Our sincere condolences and thoughts are with the victims and loved ones that have been affected.

-One of the many challenges we’ve had to navigate as a donor program, which links the precious gift of donation with medical research and educational programs, is the tremendous impact on the placement of donated tissues.
-Our healthcare professionals’ focus has appropriately been primarily on saving lives, as well as the treatment and care of the living.
+One of the many challenges we continue to navigate as a donor program is the tremendous impact of COVID-19 on the placement of donated tissues.
+Our healthcare professionals’ primary focus has been on saving lives, as well as the treatment and care of the living.
 This has impacted the research and educational work with which they have been able to participate.
-The limitations on travel, logistics, availability, and capacity have played a very large role in how our donor program has had to adjust for both our donors and our medical professionals.
+The limitations on travel, logistics, availability, and capacity continue to play a role in how our donor program makes adjustments for both our donors and our medical professionals.

 We encourage anyone considering donation to make their wishes known by signing up on the Science Care Donor Registry, and proactively discussing with their loved ones their wish to donate.
 It is important to note, registration does not guarantee acceptance.
 Donation is conditional upon current medical suitability as defined by Science Care and the ability to place the donation with current medical research and education projects at the time of passing.
 This honors the intent of the donation and safely serves the needs of the medical community.
 We encourage all registrants with our program to establish an alternate plan, and to discuss with their loved ones their wishes if donation is ultimately not possible at the time of passing.
+Science Care’s exclusions are outlined here.
 Our hearts are heavy for the donors we are not able to accept due to risk or lack of placement with current programs.
-We know this news comes at a very difficult time for their loved ones.
-It is our goal to assist in any way possible at their time of need.
+We know this news comes at a very difficult time.
+It is our goal to assist in any way possible.

 Since the onset of COVID-19, Science Care has continued to monitor the progression of the virus, as well as updates from the Centers for Disease Control (CDC) and all state and county level guidelines.
 Science Care’s mission to make a difference in the world by helping to improve the quality of life for future generations has never been more important.
 We will continue to honor the gift of body donation to science by serving our donors and clients with an intentional focus.